-Handwriting practice, especially at school, takes time, concentration, and rigorous instruction.
+Handwriting practice takes time, concentration, and rigorous instruction.
 Make it a breeze at home with the following games and activities that boost learning and help familiarize kids with letter shapes and formation.
 The extra practice can help kids increase the physical stamina it takes to become a writer.

 1. Do this: Handwrite notes.